-If a student still decides to pursue participation in a nonaffiliated program after carefully reviewing the programs offered by the University of Minnesota, the LAC and the UofM is not able to assist them with program arrangements before, during, or after participation.
-Students will need to explore program details including coursework, housing, cultural immersion, health and safety issues and support services on their own as well as facilitate their own transfer of credit once back on campus.
-Students who participate in a non-affiliated program may need to take a leave of absence or withdraw from the University and reapply unless they are eligible to maintain their UofM status with placeholder registration through the Learning Abroad Center.
+If you still decide to pursue participation in a non-affiliated program after carefully reviewing the programs offered by the University of Minnesota, the LAC is not able to assist you with program arrangements before, during, or after participation.
+You will need to explore program details including coursework, housing, cultural immersion, health and safety, and support services on your own.
+The Office of Admissions provides information about international transfer credit evaluation and how to determine if the courses offered on a non-affiliated program can be posted as transfer credit.

 Eligibility for Placeholder Registration

-To maintain their status as an active undergraduate degree-seeking student at the UofM while abroad, all students must be registered for placeholder credits.
-The Learning Abroad Center will provide placeholder credits for an undergraduate student participating in a non-affiliated study abroad program only when both of the following criteria are met:
+In very rare situations, the Learning Abroad Center will provide placeholder credits for an undergraduate student participating in a non-affiliated study abroad program.
+This is the case only when both of the following criteria are met:

 Note that students applying for a Gilman scholarship would not meet these criteria.
 The Learning Abroad Center will only certify Gilman applications for students participating in a program already approved by the UofM because Gilman does not have any location or language requirements that would necessitate choosing from outside of the list of already approved UofM programs.